devgeniem/wp-no-admin-ajax/README.md

 A WordPress plugin that changes the WP AJAX routine and rewrites the ajax requests to custom url rather than wp-admin back-end.

 ## Use cases
-- Rewrite all admin-ajax.php queries into custom url so you can block all requests `/wp-admin/` to only certain IP-addresses.
+- Rewrite all admin-ajax.php queries into custom url so you can allow `/wp-admin/` to only certain IP-addresses.
 - You can use this to confuse bots which might try to use vulnerabilities in admin-ajax.php.

 ## Hooks & Filters